Medically reviewed by Drugs.com. Last updated on Feb 2, 2021.

 - Avoid contact sports or other situations where bruising or injury could occur.

-Check with your doctor immediately if you have any symptoms of liver problems including skin and eyes turning yellow, dark brown-colored urine, right-sided abdominal or stomach pain, fever, or severe tiredness.
+This medicine may cause hepatitis B virus reactivation.
+Check with your doctor right away if you have any symptoms of liver problems, such as yellow skin or eyes, dark brown-colored urine, right-sided stomach pain, fever, or severe tiredness.